 Parallel

 Lines in a grid that are always the same spacing apart are known as parallel lines.
-Parallel lines never cross one other and they never have the same slope.
+Distinct parallel lines never intersect, and (in the Cartesian plane) they have the same slope (or they are both vertical, with undefined slope).

 Perpendicular

-Lines that connect at a right 90-degree angle are known as perpendicular lines.
-They’re perpendicular if the slope of one line is the negative reciprocal of the slope of the other.
+Lines that intersect at a right 90-degree angle are known as perpendicular lines.
+Theyโre perpendicular if the slope of one (non-vertical) line is the negative reciprocal of the slope of the other.

 Intersecting

 Intersecting lines are formed when lines in a grid intersect with each other at a point of intersection.
-However, unlike perpendicular lines, they don’t form a right angle.
+However, unlike perpendicular lines, they don’t have to form a right angle.

 Do All Shapes Have Perpendicular Lines?